 And whether we're able to do that now, whether we do it later, I think that's the ultimate training for us all.

 Ian: [00:00:33] Welcome to frequencies a podcast by world's greatest internship and Butchershop creative.
 It's share stories and practical advice from creative leaders around the world.
-I may in, sir.
+I'm Ian Ernzer.
 And I hope you enjoy my conversation with the talented Jesse White.
-Jesse started his instruments first designer in 2011, in a sense risen to become executive creative director playing a pivotal role in the studio's growth.
+Jesse started his instruments first designer in 2011, and has since risen to become executive creative director playing a pivotal role in the studio's growth.

 She directs cross-disciplinary teams and uses her wide range of brand experience and knowledge of complex organizational objectives to drive digital brand and experience innovation.
 She's led engagements for standout brands like Stumptown coffee, Nike, Google, the met and dwell.
 And her goal as a leader in the company is to make teams more effective by fostering an exceptionally collaborative and creative culture.